andresribeiro/ciara-docs/quickstart.md

 # Quickstart

-Let's get you up-and-running with Ciara.
+Let's get you deploying with Ciara.

 ## Installation